alxx/panda/README.markdown

     profile # id of encoding profile used profile_title

-	custom_update_status_url # a specific url to callback for this particular video
+	custom_update_status_url # a specific url to callback for this particular video, or it'll fall back to whatever is in the init file

     updated_at
     created_at